-Holding What Can’t be Held — Art for Adoption
+Holding What Can’t be Held – a sampling

-My experience of the INL nuclear waste cleanup and storage site was defined by two extremes, a stifling internal sense of eminent danger contrasted with the banal safety routines, familiar everyday material, and off-putting domestic hygiene reminders.
+My experience at the INL nuclear waste site was defined by two extremes, a stifling internal sense of eminent danger contrasted with the banal safety routines, familiar everyday material, and off-putting domestic hygiene reminders.
 I translated these impressions through conversation and collaboration into 3

 Drum #68660 is a response to the early containment methods that range from inadequate to non-existent as well as to the mundane-seeming materials that are being unearthed.
 Barrels scanned for their contents reveal objects such as aerosol cans, office supplies, latex gloves – all rendered extraordinary by irradiation.
 State of the art clean-up methods include the use of kitty litter to soak up liquid waste so that it is more easily contained.
 However, in February of 2016, the simple mistake of using the wrong kind of kitty litter lead to a massive explosion at the WIPP nuclear waste dump in New Mexico.
 Workers used an organic instead of an in-organic kitty litter and it reacted with the volatile contents of drum #68660, setting off a chain-reaction that contaminated the environment.
 The storage facility has yet to reopen fully.